Withdrawal, Transfer, Cancellation and Refund 2022

 31.2 The review should be completed within seven (7) working days of the date of receipt of the application for review.
 Any outstanding monies owing at the outcome of the review are to be paid to Otago Polytechnic Limited immediately after notification is received.

-- Any issues regarding withdrawal, transfer, programme of study/course(s) cancellations, and the refund of fees that are unable to be resolved at Academic Registry, are to be discussed with the Deputy Chief Executive: Corporate Services or Te Kaihāpai.
+- Any issues regarding withdrawal, transfer, programme of study/course(s) cancellations, and the refund of fees that are unable to be resolved at Academic Registry, are to be discussed with the Deputy Chief Executive: Learner Journey or Te Kaihāpai.

 - Learner Discipline Policy